-During 2013, the Company entered into separate license and commercialization agreements and separate commercial supply agreements with each of the Menarini Group, through its subsidiary Berlin Chemie AG, or Menarini, Auxilium Pharmaceuticals, Inc, or Auxilium, and Sanofi and its affiliate, or Sanofi, to commercialize and promote STENDRA or SPEDRA in their respective territories.
+During 2013, the Company entered into separate license and commercialization agreements and separate commercial supply agreements with each of the Menarini Group, through its subsidiary Berlin Chemie AG, or Menarini, Auxilium Pharmaceuticals, Inc, or Auxilium, and Sanofi and its affiliate, or Sanofi, to commercialize and promote avanafil (STENDRA or SPEDRA) in their respective territories.
 Menarini's territory is comprised of over 40 European countries, including the European Union, or EU, plus Australia and New Zealand.
 Auxilium's territory is comprised of the United States and Canada and their respective territories.
 In January 2015, Auxilium was acquired by Endo.
-In December 2015, Auxilium notified the Company of its intention to return the U.S. and Canadian commercial rights for STENDRA to the Company.
-Auxilium has provided its contractually required six-month notice of termination which, absent an agreement between Auxilium and the Company for an earlier termination date, will result in the termination of the license agreement and supply agreement on June 30, 2016.
+In December 2015, Auxilium notified the Company of its intention to return the U.S. and Canadian commercial rights for STENDRA to the Company, and Auxilium provided its contractually required six-month notice of termination.
+Given this, the supply agreement terminated on June 30, 2016, and absent an agreement to the contrary, the license agreement would have terminated on June 30, 2016.
+On June 30, 2016, the Company and Auxilium agreed to extend the termination date of the license agreement until August 31, 2016.
 Sanofi's territory is comprised of Africa, the Middle East, Turkey and Eurasia.